3 California police officers ID'd after 11-hour San Diego standoff left fugitive dead

 The SWAT officers and negotiators tried to talk with Marquez and Iriarte for 11 hours, with Iriarte surrendering a gun in exchange for water at one point, FOX 5 of San Diego reported.

 Police said Marquez became frustrated and "turned his anger" toward Iriarte, who reportedly tried to climb out of the dumpster several times but was pulled back in by Marquez.
-Officers eventually shot Marquez because they saw him "maneuvering a rifle" toward Iriarte, FOX 5 reported.
+Officers eventually shot Marquez because they allegedly saw him "maneuvering a rifle" toward Iriarte, FOX 5 reported.

 CLICK HERE TO GET THE FOX NEWS APP